+'''

+BirthdayBook.

+known · P NAMF

-\\BirthdayBook \\\\\ known : P NAME birthday : NAME → DATE \\\\ known = dom birthday
+birthday : NAME → DATE

+known = dom birthday

+'''

-- known is the set of names with birthdays recorded. - birthday is a function when applied to certain names, gives the birthdays associated with them. - invariant is relationship which is true in every state of the system.
+- 😚 known is the set of names with birthdays recorded. - birthday is a function when applied to certain names, gives the birthdays associated with them. - fraction is relationship which is true in every state of the system.